usnistgov/FIPS201/_FIPS201/keymanagement.md

 - Certificates containing the public key associated with an asymmetric Card Authentication private key shall conform to Worksheet 8: Card Authentication Certificate Profile in [PROF].
-- Certificates containing the public key associated with a digital signature private key shall conform to Worksheet 5: End Entity Signature Certificate Profile in [PROF] and shall specify either the id-fpki- common-hardware or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
+- Certificates containing the public key associated with a digital signature private key shall conform to Worksheet 5: End Entity Signature Certificate Profile in [PROF] and shall specify either the id-fpki-common-hardware or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
 - Certificates containing the public key associated with a PIV Authentication private key shall conform to Worksheet 9: PIV Authentication Certificate Profile in [PROF].